paritytech/txwrapper-core/README.md

 yarn up "@polkadot/*"
 ```

-2. Ensure there are no issues by running the commands below.
+2. Ensure there are no issues by running the following commands.
 If any type errors occur due to the updated dependencies, you may file an issue [here](https://github.com/paritytech/txwrapper-core/issues).

 ```bash
 yarn run build